Kinematical versus Dynamical Contractions of the de Sitter Lie algebras: Kinematical Lie algebras a la L evy-Leblond revisited

 Let us now study the limits of the de Sitter Lie algebras as the constants tend to infinity.
-Normally the three constants are constrained by $r=c\tau$.
-However, we momentally ignore it.
-We will use it at the end of the section to show that we have recovered the results of table $1$.
+Normally the three constants are constrained by $c=r\tau^{-1}$.
+However, we ignore for a moment.
+We use it at the end of the section to show that our way of doing has recovered the results of table $1$.
 It is first of all evident that (\ref{dsrotations1}) does not change.
-We are then interested in the behavior of (\ref{dsboosts1}) and (\ref{dstranslations1}) only.
+We are then only interested in the behavior of (\ref{dsboosts1}) and (\ref{dstranslations1}).